Is Staking on Numerai Profitable? What 1,200 Rounds Show

 Payout by Stake Tier

-The sample-size labels also matter.
-Sub-1 NMR stakes account for 2.24M observations but almost no aggregate payout, while the 1K+ tier produces most of the visible NMR flows with far fewer observations.
-Big stakers move most of the tournament's NMR, but per unit staked they do not earn a dramatic premium.
-For a live breakdown see payout ROI by stake tier.
+Sample sizes skew the picture too.
+Sub-1 NMR stakes account for 2.24M observations but produce almost no aggregate payout, while the 1K+ tier moves most of the tournament's NMR with far fewer observations.
+Big stakers dominate NMR flows, yet per unit staked they earn no dramatic premium.
+See payout ROI by stake tier for the rate-of-return view.
+Starting small does not push you into a structurally worse payout regime.

 Payout Factor Trends